ISISComputingGroup/ibex_user_manual/doc/gui/Views.rst

 Synoptic
 ========
 The Synoptic View provides a schematic overview of your instrument.
 It is a convenient way to navigate to any device attached to the instrument control PC.
-The [[Create and Manage Synoptics]] page provide more detail on how to create and manage synoptics.
+The :doc:`/how_to/Create-and-Manage-Synoptics` page provide more detail on how to create and manage synoptics.

 Web Links
 =========